 The household sector’s transaction pattern is shown on Wikimedia AXEC98.
 Money is created out of nothing at the beginning of the period and vanishes again at the period's end.
 The business sector's pattern is the exact mirror image.

 In marked contrast to private IOUs, Central Bank money (= deposits) has no built-in short-term duration.
-This means that Central Bank money morphs from a pure transaction medium into a store of value.
+This means Central Bank money morphs from a pure transaction medium into a store of value.

 The fact that deposits can at any time take the form of banknotes and vice versa in no way affects the characteristics of money but means that the Central Bank loses sight of that part of transactions that are carried out with cash.
 This feature is a precondition for the use of money in the black economy.

-In the elementary production-consumption economy, money starts as an IOU of the single firm.
+In the elementary production-consumption economy, money starts as an IOU of a single firm.
 The transaction medium is created out of nothing for wage payments and is destroyed when the households spend their income by buying the firm’s output.
 In the case of multiple firms, this leads to many different IOUs.
 The multiplicity of private IOUs, which becomes exponentially impractical as the number of firms increases, is finally replaced by the Central Bank’s generalized public IOU which is money in the proper sense or currency to distinguish it from IOUs created by commercial banks.

 The ultimate rationale for Central Bank money is the enormous productivity gain for the economy as a whole that comes from the replacement of private IOUs.
 Central Bank money is the most efficient transaction medium and it has the additional property of a store of value.